u-adrian/PraktikumNN/README.md

 ### Experiment 5: data_augmentation
 This experiment trains and evaluates a GAN with and without augmentation of the training data.
 We test the impact of data augmentation for the training results.

+### Experiment 6: generator_pretraining
+This experiment trains and evaluates a GAN with and without pretraining of the training generator.
+We test the impact of pretraining the generator as an autoencoder for the training results.

 ### Experiment X: sig_opt_experiment
 This Experiment is an attempt to find the best GAN, that our code could produce in a